anthonybudd/anthonybudd/README.md

 ## Anthony Budd <small>- REST API Specialist<small>
 I am an expert Node.js and PHP developer with over 10 years of commercial experience building, deploying and maintaing REST APIs.

-- ⭐️ My projects have generated over 650 Stars
+- ⭐️ My projects have generated over 650 stars
 - 🤓 Worked at Apple, RedHat and LegalZoom
 - ✅ Laravel Framework Contributor [PR:28849](https://github.com/laravel/framework/pull/28849) merged by [Taylor Otwell](https://github.com/taylorotwell)

 #### Hire Me
 I am currently available for hire at a rate of $90 USD/hr.
-Please send a project brief to**[anthonybudd94@gmail.com](mailto:anthonybudd94@gmail.com?subject=We%20would%20like%20to%20hire%20you.)** for a quote.
+Please send a project brief to [anthonybudd94@gmail.com](mailto:anthonybudd94@gmail.com?subject=We%20would%20like%20to%20hire%20you.) for a quote.

 ---